invopop/ctxi18n/README.md

 i18n.T(ctx, "welcome.title", i18n.M{"name":"Sam"})
 ```

 The `i18n.M` map is used to perform a simple find and replace on the matching translation.
-The `fmt.Sprint` method is used to convert values into strings, so you don't need to worry about serializing numbers.
+The `fmt.Sprint` method is used to convert values into strings, so you don't need to worry about simple serialization like for numbers.

 ## Pluralization

-When texts include references to numbers we need internationalization libraries that help define multiple possible translations according to a number.
+When texts include references to numbers we need internationalization libraries like `ctxi18n` that help define multiple possible translations according to a number.
 Pluralized translations are defined like this:

 ```yaml
 en: